varsh2001/MCQ-generator/README.md

 # MCQ Generator using python
-Objective Type Question generator bert-extractive summarizer used for extractive summarization keybert used for keyword extraction
+Objective-type Type Question generator <br>
+bert-extractive summarizer used for extractive summarization <br>
+keybert used for keyword extraction <br>
-HTML page for taking input as a text document
+HTML page for taking input as a text document <br>
 Please write any suggestions, highly recommended.